 The encampment will be set-up “Jamboree Style” in one centralized area, in the large open field opposite of the main Safari activity area.
-Webelos, Boy Scouts, Varsity Scouts and Venturers will all be camping together.
+Webelos Scouts, Scouts BSA, Venturers, and Explorers will all be camping together.
 The encampment will be divided up with main and side streets allowing access throughout the encampment area.
 Unit campsites will be assigned by the Safari committee and will vary in size based on the number of campers in that unit (more campers = larger campsite).

-- Open fires: Must follow good Scouting practices as outlined in the Boy Scout Handbook.
+- Open fires: Must follow good Scouting practices as outlined in the Scouts BSA Handbook.
 Please do NOT bring firewood with you to camp.
-To avoid the spread of the Emerald Ash Borer Beetle, we ask units choosing to use ground fires to only use firewood gathered on Wizard Ranch property.
+To avoid the spread of the Emerald Ash Borer and Spotted Lanternfly, we ask units choosing to use ground fires to only use finished lumber or firewood gathered on Wizard Ranch property.
 Units should also provide their own fire rings made out of barrel sections or similar materials.
 The sod should also be removed from beneath the fire ring and replaced at the end of Safari.

 Health & Safety

 Units should bring medical forms with them for all Safari participants, as they would do on any unit camp out.
 These forms should be kept with the unit as per their normal camp out procedures.
-Units should also bring their own first aid kits and have kits for the patrols as they head out to do the Scout program on Saturday.
+Units should also bring their own first aid kits and carry first aid kits with them as they head out to do the Scout program on Saturday.
 There will be an EMS team on site for serious injury and police will be on the property directing traffic and general safety patrols.

 Tiger and Cub Scouts will be day visitors on Saturday and Sunday, with special program activities geared specifically for them.
 Camping by Cub Scout packs can occur with proper adult participation in the family camping area.
 Please refer to the Vehicle Policy for specific information about set up and vehicles in camp.